 Compared with other materials, stamped concrete is much easier to maintain.
 Traditional paving can cause pieces to become brittle and break off, which is a major tripping hazard.
 Stamped concrete, on the other hand, requires just a few simple steps when it comes to maintenance.
 You can simply remove debris with a broom or leaf blower, or even rinse with water.
 It does need to be power washed and resealed every three to five years depending on exposure, but the acrylic, penetrating sealer can be simply rolled on in thin coats with a paint roller.

 Ultimately, being aware of the benefits of stamped concrete can help you make the best decisions regarding the customization of your backyard living space.
-For more information about concrete services, contact ACS: Concrete.
+For more information about concrete services, contact KansasCityConcrete: Concrete.